MrDeath404/Pong-AVBROOT-NothingOS/README.md

 - [AVBROOT](https://github.com/chenxiaolong/avbroot) by [chenxiaolong](https://github.com/chenxiaolong)
 - [KernelSU Next](https://github.com/KernelSU-Next/KernelSU-Next) by [rifsxd](https://github.com/rifsxd)
 - [Nothing Archive](https://github.com/spike0en/nothing_archive) by [spike0en](https://github.com/spike0en) <br>
-Thanks them all for their work, to show respect go it to thir repositories and leave a star
+Thanks them all for their work, to show respect go it to their repositories and leave a star

 # What is bootloader ?
 - Bootloader is the frist program that starts with cpu boots